List of Marvel Comics characters: F: Fantasia

-Fantasia is a fictional character in the Marvel Universe.
+Fantasia is a character in the Marvel Universe.
 She first appeared in Captain America #352–353 (April–May 1989), and was created by Mark Gruenwald and Kieron Dwyer.
 The character subsequently appears as Fantasma beginning in The Avengers #319–324 (July–October 1990).

 Fantasia was a member of the Supreme Soviets.
 The team had been sent by the Soviet government to capture the Soviet Super-Soldiers, who were attempting to defect to the United States.
 Fantasia disguised the team members with an illusion to appear as members of the Avengers: Red Guardian as Captain America, Perun as Thor, Crimson Dynamo as Iron Man, and Sputnik as the Vision.
 Eventually, the real Captain America defeated the Supreme Soviets and freed the badly wounded Soviet Super-Soldiers.

 Fantasia later changed her name to Fantasma when the team became known as the People's Protectorate.
 Eventually the team broke up and merged with the Soviet Super-Soldiers to form the Winter Guard.

 Fantasma is rescued from a time anomaly by the Winter Guard, with her former teammates of the Protectorate on her trail.
 It is revealed that Fantasma is a Dire Wraith queen, and she aligns herself with the Presence and fights the Winter Guard.
 She is defeated by banishing her into Limbo again.

 Fantasia is a Russian soldier with super-powers.
 She is skilled in magic, especially in the use of illusions.
 She has also shown the ability to fly and certain mental abilities.

-Mooster Fantastic

-Mooster Fantastic is an anthropomorphic moose and animal version of Mister Fantastic.

 Kat Farrell

 Kat Farrell first appeared in Deadline #1 and was created by Bill Rosemann.
 A reporter for the Daily Bugle, Farrell is the co-head of The Pulse, a section of the Bugle which focuses on superheroes.

 Initially, Farrell is interested in reporting on 'real' heroes, such as police officers and firefighters, and did not like being forced to cover superheroes.

 Following six supervillain homicides, Farrell is led to murdered judge Michael Hart, who presided solely over superhero crimes.
 Hart's wife had also been murdered.
 The police suspect that it was a double homicide or Hart had killed his wife first.
 Farrell discovers that Hart had been murdered by the Tinkerer.
 He had returned, though, with supernatural powers.
 Paul Swanson, fellow reporter, breaks into her apartment and kills her fish in an attempt to scare her off the case.
-Undeterred, she nevertheless decides to drop the story anyway, to protect Hart.
+Undeterred, she nevertheless decides to drop the story regardless to protect Hart.

-Farrell also participates in the investigation of fellow journalist Teri Kidder's death, and was the first to interview Luke Cage when he brought the villain Green Goblin to justice.